 Why This Recipe Works

-- Warm spices give these cupcakes their yummy carrot cake flavor just like my carrot scones!
+- Warm spices give these spiced carrot cupcakes their yummy carrot cake flavor just like my carrot scones!

-- These cupcakes are super moist thanks to the pumpkin puree and shredded apple.
+- They are super moist thanks shredded carrots, pumpkin puree and shredded apple.

 - You’ll love the caramel like flavor of the brown sugar cream cheese frosting!